of SaaS breaches involve exposed credentials or shadow IT

 What a SaaS report looks like on a known domain.

-Sample domain: salesforce.com.
+Sample domain: gitlab.com.
 The report keeps the output practical: public records, exposed services, mail trust, breach signals, variants, and the checks worth monitoring next.

 - DNS and delegation snapshot with nameserver context.